-A Tribunal is established in each diocese by the bishop to assist him in carrying out his responsibility as shepherd of the local Christian community which has been entrusted to him (cc.
+A tribunal is the court established in each diocese by the bishop to assist him in carrying out his responsibility as shepherd of the local Christian community which has been entrusted to him (cc.
 369, 1419 Code of Canon Law, 1983).
-As the judicial arm of the bishop, the diocesan tribunal cooperates in his ministry of furthering the supreme law of the Church--the salvation of souls (c.
+As the judicial arm of the bishop, the diocesan tribunal cooperates in his ministry of furthering the supreme law of the Church – the salvation of souls (c.
 1752).

+Presently, most cases heard by the Tribunal of the Diocese of Cleveland are petitions for declarations of marital invalidity.
+The tribunal adjudicates these petitions according to the Church’s procedural law and understanding of marriage.
 Church law safeguards the indissolubility of the sacrament of marriage.
 By law, a marriage is presumed valid until established otherwise by positive proof (c.
 1060).
-A declaration of invalidity is rendered when the marriage is determined to be invalid.
-While the process is judicial, it is the commitment of the tribunal personnel to demonstrate a pastoral attitude and regard for those who submit cases for adjudication.
+A declaration of invalidity is rendered when the marriage is proven to be invalid.
+The Tribunal is also competent to receive petitions for permission to separate from one’s spouse.
+While these processes are judicial, it is the commitment of the tribunal personnel to demonstrate a pastoral attitude.

-In this Year of Faith, parishes are encouraged to print the tri-fold, two-sided, Tribunal Information Pamphlet and distribute these freely to all of your faithful who may inquire about the work of the Diocese of Cleveland Tribunal.
+Parishes are encouraged to print the tri-fold two-sided Tribunal informational brochure and distribute these freely to all of the faithful who may inquire about the work of the Diocese of Cleveland Tribunal.

 Clergy and staff who wish to read the latest (April 2014) guides for marriage preparation and sacramental records may visit the Publications page.